edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

     }
   }

-Let's go over some of the advantages EdgeDB gives us even in a schema as simple as this one.
+Let's go over it one part at a time to see what advantages EdgeDB has given us even in a schema as simple as this one.

 First are the three scalar types extend ``float64`` to give us some type safety when it comes to latitude, longitude, and temperature.
-Latitude can't exceed 90 degrees on Earth, and longitude can't exceed 180.
-Open-Meteo does its own checks for latitude and longitude when querying the conditions for a location, but we might decide to switch to a different weather service one day and having constraints up front makes it easy for users to see which values are allowed and which are not.
+Latitude can't exceed 90 degrees, and longitude can't exceed 180.
+Open-Meteo does its own checks for latitude and longitude when querying the conditions for a location, but we might decide to switch to a different weather service one day and having constraints in our schema up front makes it easy for users to see which values are valid and which are not.

-Plus, sometimes another server's data will just go haywire for some reason or another, such as the time a weather map showed a high of `thousands of degrees <https://www.youtube.com/watch?v=iXuc7SAyk2s>`_ for various cities in Arizona.
-If our database simply accepted anything, we might end up with some weird outlying numbers that affect any calculations we make on the data.
+On top of this, sometimes another server's data will just go haywire for some reason or another, such as the time a weather map showed a high of `thousands of degrees <https://www.youtube.com/watch?v=iXuc7SAyk2s>`_ (!) for various cities in Arizona.
+If our database simply accepted any and all output, we might end up with some weird outlying numbers that affect any calculations we make on the data.
 With the constraints in place, we are at least guaranteed to not add temperature data that reaches that point!
-We'll go with a maximum of 70.0 and low of 100.0 degrees.
-(The highest and lowest temperatures over recorded on Earth are 56.7 °C and -89.2°C, so our constraints provide a lot of room.)
+The highest and lowest temperatures ever recorded on Earth are 56.7 °C and -89.2°C, so 70.0 and -100.00 should be a good range for our ``Temperature`` scalar type.

 .. code-block:: sdl